bertiqwerty/exmex/Readme.md

 The crates [Mexprp](https://docs.rs/mexprp/0.3.0/mexprp/) and [Asciimath](https://docs.rs/asciimath/0.8.8/asciimath/) did not run without errors on Win10.
 More details about the benchmarking can be found in the [source file](https://github.com/bertiqwerty/exmex/blob/main/benches/benchmark.rs).

-Note that Criterion does not provide the option to simply report the minimum runtime as mentioned in the following [quote](https://bheisler.github.io/criterion.rs/book/analysis.html).
+Note that Criterion does [not provide the option to simply report the minimum runtime](https://bheisler.github.io/criterion.rs/book/analysis.html).
+A [talk by
-> Note, however, that outlier samples are not dropped from the data, and are used in the following analysis steps along with all other samples.

-[This talk by
 Andrei Alexandrescu](https://youtu.be/vrfYLlR8X8k?t=1024) explains why I think taking the minimum is a good idea in many cases.
 See also https://github.com/bheisler/criterion.rs/issues/485.

 ## Documentation